A structural duality for path-decompositions into parts of small radius: Radial path-width

-Before we are ready to prove~\cref{thm:pathWidth}, we need some auxiliary lemmas.
-Our first auxiliary lemma asserts that taking balls of radius~$r$ around a $c$-quasi-geodesic subgraph~$H$ of a graph~$G$ yields a `partial decomposition' of~$G$ modelled on~$H$ (see \cref{fig:ball-decomp}).
+Let us first show that \cref{thm:RadialPathWith:Technical} indeed implies \cref{thm:pathWidth}.
+For this, we need the following auxiliary lemma, which asserts that taking balls of radius $r \in \N$ around a quasi-geodesic subgraph $H$ of a graph $G$ yields a `partial decomposition' of $G$ modelled on $H$ (see \cref{fig:ball-decomp}).

 \begin{lemma} Let $G$ be a graph, and let $H$ be a $c$-quasi-geodesic subgraph of $G$ for some~$c \in \N$.
 Given~$r \in \N$ we write~$B_h := B_G(h, r)$ for~$h \in H$ and set